• Employee turnover is the cyclical process of hiring, losing, and replacing employees.

 3. Invest in company culture

-Examining turnover data more closely in terms of demographics might reveal that the company culture doesn’t respect and value employees from a range of backgrounds, identities, and abilities.
-In response, a company can create or revamp diversity, equity, and inclusion (DE&I) initiatives in the organization by offering:
+For example, examining turnover data more closely in terms of demographics might reveal that the company culture doesn’t respect and value employees from a range of backgrounds, identities, and abilities.

 Regardless of whether a particular demographic makes up most of the turnover, fostering social collaboration and team building helps boost workplace culture and employee engagement, too.
-In fact, according to Zippia, highly engaged employees are 87% less likely to leave.
-To this end, companies can set up:

-• Corporate volunteer events.
+• Corporate volunteer events

-• In-person celebrations/events.
+• In-person celebrations or events

-• A mentorship program.
+• A mentorship program

 • Interest groups for employees to connect on shared interests, e.g., Slack channels, book clubs, etc.

-• Avenues for giving and receiving employee recognition, such as in Motivosity.
+• Avenues for giving and receiving employee recognition, such as in Motivosity

-• Feedback loops through employee engagement tools to identify signs that employees are unhappy.
+• Feedback loops through employee engagement tools to identify signs that employees are unhappy

 Pulling some or all of these levers can result in returns on employee satisfaction and engagement.